 The three sensors are positioned within a slatted cover that was designed and engineered by Sencrop.
-Its purpose is to optimise exchanges with the outside world (maximise air circulation) without compromising the measurements taken.
-The slatted cover mainly provides protection from bad weather, insects and spiders.
+Its purpose is to optimize exchanges with the outside world (maximize air circulation) without compromising the measurements taken.
+The slatted cover mainly provides protection from bad weather, insects, and spiders.

 The way the stations measure rainfall has been engineered for optimum precision.
 The precipitation falls into the collector, whose surface area is within the range recommended by the World Meteorological Organization (World Meteorological Organization, 2018).
 The angle of the collector has been designed to avoid raindrops rebounding out of the receptacle.

-The rain gauge utilises a tipping double-bucket system.
+The rain gauge utilizes a tipping double-bucket system.
 Once the water has passed through the filter it reaches the double bucket.
-A small amount of water is sufficient to set the buckets tipping, adding to the rain meter.
+A small amount of water is sufficient to set the bucket tipping, adding to the rain meter.